Welcome to Year 4!

 Together we love, learn and grow with Jesus.

-Our Gospel Values for this half term are Learned and Wise.
+Our Gospel Values for this half term are Curious and Active.

 Homework Diary: Everyday